 - Data conform with the International Code of Botanical Nomenclature,

 and the International Code of Zoological Nomenclature.

-- A five kingdom system has been adopted as a standard.
+- A seven kingdom system has been adopted as a standard.

-The kingdoms are Monera, Protista, Plantae, Fungi, and Animalia.
+The kingdoms are Bacteria, Protozoa, Plantae, Fungi, Animalia, Chromista and Archaea.

 - Ranks in the animal kingdom below subspecies